Syndrome Differentiation of Zang-fu Organs

 • Five Zang (organs): Heart, Liver, Spleen, Lung, and Kidney.

-• Six Fu (organs): Small Intestine, Gallbladder, Stomach, Large Intestine, Bladder, and Triple Burner (San Jiao).
+• Six Fu (organs): Small Intestine, Gallbladder, Stomach, Large Intestine, Bladder, and Triple Burner (san jiao).

 • Extraordinary Fu (organs): Brain, Marrow, Bones, Vessels, Gallbladder, and Uterus.